 After many years of struggling with addictive behaviors the pain became great enough that it caused me to realize that my life was unmanageable.
-My recovery process began in 2008 when I established a relationship with God.
+My recovery process began in 2007 when I established a relationship with God.
 In 2014 I founded Ruth’s Way for Women to provide safe, quality housing and to assist women through their recovery process.
-I have a Certificate in Alcohol and Drug Counseling, am a Trainer/Facilitator for several organizations, am a Certified Recovery Coach, Recovery Coach Supervisor, and Certified Community Health Worker.
+I have a Certificate in Alcohol and Drug Counseling, am a Trainer/Facilitator for several organizations, am a Certified Addiction Recovery Coach, Recovery Coach Supervisor, and Certified Community Health Worker.
 As a trainer, I enjoy helping others learn and develop skills to assist others through their process.
 I serve as the Training Chair and Ethics Committee for the Massachusetts Alliance for Sober Housing.
 I am a Drug Court team member, participate with several community based organizations and coalitions.
 Today I am married to a wonderful man, have two amazing adult children, and am a puppy mom to the cutest puppy.

 Richelle K. Smith is currently a staffing coordinator for a human service staffing agency.
 Her experience includes Unit Manager of an emergency homeless shelter for women, Program Manager & Staffing Assistant for a health agency.
 Richelle brings over 13 years of management and entrepreneurial experience, has a Master of Science in Management, Bachelor of Arts in Business Management and hands on experience in running a business as she co-ran a hair salon for 12 years in the greater Boston area.
 Richelle also wrote and released an album to iTunes in 2009.
 Richelle has a genuine passion for people and prides herself with being a servant leader.
 She was recently nominated a public health hero, and has received many awards, and acknowledgments for community involvement/engagement.
 “Change is inevitable, growth is optional.”